-Returns the mass matrix for a given symbol, accounting for Dirchlet boundary conditions where necessary (e.g. in the finite element formulation) Extends: SpatialOperator class pybamm.Integral (child, integration_variable)
+Returns the mass matrix for a given symbol, accounting for Dirchlet boundary conditions where necessary (e.g. in the finite element formulation) Extends: SpatialOperator class pybamm.Integral (child, integration\variable)

 A node in the expression tree representing an integral operator where a and b are the left-hand and right-hand boundaries of the domain respectively, and $u \in$ domain.
-Can be integration with respect to time or space.